Void Vanguard logo 100x100Void Vanguard

 When the Mechanism Layer Is Missing

-When organizations skip the mechanism layer, here is what actually happens: someone in IT sends an email reminder about access reviews.
+When organizations skip the mechanism layer, here is what actually happens.
+Someone in IT sends an email reminder about access reviews.
 Some managers respond.
-Others do not.
-The overdue list grows.
-Exceptions accumulate.
-Someone chases stragglers for three weeks.
+Most do not.
+The overdue list grows through week two, then week three.
+Someone chases stragglers for three weeks, then gives up.
 By the time the review "closes," the evidence shows partial completion, no enforcement of the timeline, and no consequence for non-compliance.
-The policy said quarterly.
-The control said 14 days.
-The reality is a six-week scramble that produces a half-finished spreadsheet.

 That is the anatomy of an audit finding.
 Not because the policy was wrong.
 Not because the people were negligent.
 Because the mechanism was never designed.